Never Forget, Marvel Owed Black Widow Her Solo Movie

 Advertisement

-And while this is all certainly an improvement from her earlier characterizations, it’s clear that Nat is in need of a promotion.
+And while this is all certainly an improvement from her earlier characterisations, it’s clear that Nat is in need of a promotion.

 Close, But No Cigar: Avengers: Endgame